crh19970307/note-agents-of-shield/README.md

 >I'll be damned if I'm gonna let Garrett and Ward get away with murder.
 >And I want my plane back.

+>**Ward's Father**
+>Out here, son, if you want something, you have to earn it.
+>For here on out, you earn everything.
+>You want a warm place to sleep, you make it.
+>You want something to eat, you kill it.